facephi/sdk-mobile-documentation/docs/resources/SelphID_widget_ios.md

 ### 2.1.
 Required Libraries

 FacePhi distributes the required libraries to integrate the widget into an iOS project.
-Both libraries (frameworks) and resources & licenses for the component are distributed and can be found in the .lib directory:
+Both libraries (frameworks) and resources for the component are distributed and can be found in the .lib directory:

 Frameworks: